 Residents Maintain Autonomy

-This metric measures the percentage of long-term stay residents who needed increased assistance with activities of daily living over time.
-Activities of daily living include activities such as dressing and continence.
-Some argue this is a reasonable measure of a patient's well-being.
+This datapoint is a measure of the percentage of long-term care residents that needed increased assistance with activities of daily living over time.
+Activities of daily living include activities such as taking medications and eating.

 Ability to Keep Residents Mobile